sdr-enthusiasts/docker-tar1090/README.md

 2. Install the [`docker-dump978` container](https://github.com/sdr-enthusiasts/docker-dump978).
 Note - only containers downloaded/deployed on/after Feb 8, 2023 will work.

-Note that you **must** configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
+Note that you **must*- configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
 This means that the URL `http://dump978/skyaware978/data/aircraft.json` must return valid JSON data to this `tar1090` container.

 ### Enabling AirSpy graphs

 Users of AirSpy devices can enable extra `graphs1090` graphs by configuring the following:

-* Set the following environment parameter:
+- Set the following environment parameter:

 ```yaml
       - ENABLE_AIRSPY=yes
 ```

-* To provide the container access to the AirSpy statistics, map a volume in your `docker-compose.yml` file as follows:
+- To provide the container access to the AirSpy statistics, map a volume in your `docker-compose.yml` file as follows:

 ```yaml
     volumes: